arduino/docs-content/content/retired/07.library-examples/tft-library/TFTEtchASketch/TFTEtchASketch.md

 ![](assets/GLCD_sketch2.png)

 Put a switch across the center of the breadboard.
 Connect one end to power, the other end to the Arduino digital pin 2.
-Connect the same pin to ground through a 10-kilohm pull-down resistor
+Connect the same pin to ground through a 10-kilohm pull-down resistor.

 ![](assets/GLCD_sketch3.png)

 Connect the screen to the breadboard.
 The headers on the side of the screen with the small blue tab and arrow should be the ones that attach to the board.
-Pay attention to the orientation of the screen, in these images, it is upside down.
+Pay attention to the orientation of the screen; in these images, it is upside down.

 ![](assets/GLCD_sketch4.png)

 Connect the BL and +5V pins to power, and GND to ground.
 Connect CS-LD to pin 10, DC to pin 9, RESET to pin 8, MOSI to pin 11, and SCK to pin 13.
-If uyou're using a Leonardo, you'll be using different pins. see the [getting started page](https://arduino.cc/en/Guide/TFT) for more details.
+If you're using a Leonardo, you'll be using different pins.
+See the [Getting Started page](https://arduino.cc/en/Guide/TFT) for more details.

 ![](assets/GTFT_sketch5.png)

-Click the image for a larger version
+Click the image for a larger version.

 ## Code